jbadeau/mise-nix/README.md

 **Simplified Nix Access**: Get instant access to thousands of reproducible Nix packages from NixHub without needing to write intricate shell.nix or flake.nix files.

-**Familiar Workflow**: Leverage intuitive mise commands to install and manage your tools, making environment setup straightforward and efficient.
+**Familiar Workflow**: Leverage intuitive mise commands to install and manage your packages, making environment setup straightforward and efficient.

 **Streamlined Configuration**: Consolidate environment variables, package versions, and development tasks into a single, declarative, and highly performant configuration.